Listen to this article

-Bangalore is the fastest growing city in the world and a technology hub in India.
+In case you don’t know, Bangalore is the fastest growing city in the world and a tech-hub in India.

-Bangalore has grown fast the past years, making it the second most expensive city.
-Prices average at INR 50,800 (USD 715) which is still far below the average property price in Ho Chi Minh City, just to give you an example.
+The city has grown fast the past years, making it the second most expensive city.
+Prices average at INR 50,800 (USD 715) per square meter, which is still far below the average price in Ho Chi Minh City.

-We saw a 11% year-on-year increase in new launches and a 22% increase in sales during the first half of 2018 in Bangalore according to Knight Frank.
+We saw a 11% year-on-year increase in new launches and a 22% increase in sales during the first half of 2018 according to Knight Frank.

-Also in Bangalore, we’ve seen a poor performance in terms of price increases as there was a 2% decline compared to the first half of 2017.
+When it comes to price appreciations, we’ve seen a poor performance in Bangalore as there was a 2% decline compared to the first half of 2017.

 Delhi’s real estate market

 Delhi is the capital and a major hub in India.
-The same as it goes to Mumbai, people flock in masses to find job opportunities in Delhi, which has resulted in a higher demand and higher property prices.
+The same as it goes to Mumbai, people flock in masses to find job opportunities in Delhi, which has resulted in a higher demand of property.

-The average price per square meter is around INR 46,000 INR (USD 650), still below the average price in Bangalore.
+The average price per square meter is around INR 46,000 INR (USD 650), which is below the average price in Bangalore.

 According to Knight Frank, there was a 90% year-on-year increase in new launches and a 5% increase in sales during the first half of 2018, compared to the same period in 2017.

-Not surprisingly, we didn’t see any price increase compared to 2017.
+Not surprisingly, we didn’t see any price increases compared to 2017.

 Indian cities with declining property markets

 When it comes to smaller cities, the number of sales transactions dropped much during the first half of 2018.
-Below I’ve listed data from Knight Frank, showing the changes in new launches and sales transactions:
+Below I’ve listed data from Knight Frank, showing the changes in new launches and sales transactions in other cities:

 - New launches: +8%